Housing and homelessness

 The Housing Support Program provides funding to community organisations for projects or services that respond to the housing and social needs of homeless people, or those living in social housing.

-In March 2023, Council released Brisbane's Sustainable Growth Strategy, our housing and homelessness strategy, outlining short-to-medium-term plans to address the newer challenges of population growth and changing housing needs.
+In March 2023, Council released Brisbane's Sustainable Growth Strategy, our housing and homelessness strategy, outlining initiatives to address the challenges of population growth and changing housing needs.

 Addressing homelessness is an increasing challenge for our city and housing is the preferred long-term solution to reducing homelessness.